kuinkelarun/hamropanchanga/TITHI_CALCULATOR_README.md

 ### Automatic Mode (Date/Time)
 - Select a date and time to automatically calculate Sun and Moon ecliptic longitudes.
-- Uses high-precision astronomical calculations via a Python script (Skyfield library) running on Firebase Cloud Functions.
+- Uses high-precision astronomical calculations via `astronomy-engine` (JavaScript library) running natively on Firebase Cloud Functions.
 - Automatically detects the user's location for topocentric calculations (more accurate).
 - Falls back to default location (Kathmandu, Nepal) if geolocation is unavailable or denied.
 - **Displays exact Tithi start and end times** that are fixed for each Tithi period, calculated using binary search for precision.
 - **Shows Nepali date and time format** alongside English format for cultural relevance.
-- **Process Explanation**: Since the React app runs in the browser (client-side JavaScript), it cannot execute Python scripts directly.
-The automatic mode calls a Firebase Cloud Function (server-side), which spawns the local Python script with Skyfield to compute accurate ecliptic longitudes.
-The results are returned to the browser, where JavaScript calculates the final Tithi using the standard formula.
-This architecture ensures high precision while keeping the UI responsive.
+- **Process Explanation**: The automatic mode calls a Firebase Cloud Function (server-side), which uses the `astronomy-engine` library to compute accurate ecliptic longitudes and Tithi boundaries.
+The results are returned to the browser.
+This architecture ensures high precision and production compatibility.

 ### Manual Mode (Longitudes)
 - Enter Moon and Sun ecliptic longitudes manually (in degrees).